 It’s important to take some time to develop and nurture your relationships alongside your work.
 We humans are social creatures, so spending time with people who care about you - and who you care about - can really boost how you are feeling.

 You could also consider adding role models into your support network - follow the people who inspire you on social media, read up on their life stories, and maybe even contact them for advice.
 Who knows - you may just end up forging a great connection!

 For entrepreneurs, developing an entrepreneurial ecosystem is also important - this is a network of start-ups and support organisations that facilitate collaborations and connections.
 It can support you when you need to find new clients, and share your experiences and advice with likeminded individuals.
-Feel free to join the Calmer Community on Facebook too!
+Feel free to join the Calmer Professionals on Facebook too!